Chart Color Schemes

 Household Composition

-Waverton features high concentrations of group households and lone person households, with a fairly typical median household size
+Waverton features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 61.4 percent of all households, including 21.7 percent couples with children, 32.2 percent couples without children, and 6.3 percent single parent families.
-Non-family households account for the remaining 38.6 percent, with lone person households at 31.0 percent and group households comprising 7.8 percent of the total.
-The median household size is 2.1 people, which aligns with the Greater Sydney average.
+Family households account for 61.4% of all households, including 21.7% couples with children, 32.2% couples without children, and 6.3% single parent families.
+Non-family households constitute the remaining 38.6%, with lone person households at 31.0% and group households comprising 7.8%.
+The median household size is 2.1 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households